1. Maintain Balance Before Adding Fish to a New Aquarium

 4. Aquarium Lighting Should Be Used to Create a Day and Night Cycle

 Your fish need to rest!
 Put your aquarium light on a regular on/off cycle to give your fish some down-time and prevent unsightly algae growth.
 If your light doesn’t have a built-in timer (many do nowadays), a standard light timer from the hardware store will do just fine!
 Planted aquariums need 10 to 12 hours of light, while non-planted tanks do best with 6 to 8 hours.

-5. Regularly Clean Your Aquarium, Just Not Right After Setup
+5. Clean Your Aquarium Regularly, Just Not Right After Setup

 Your aquarium will need regular cleaning eventually, but not right away.
 It’s best to allow it to settle in and find its balance during the first few weeks.
 Avoid disturbing the gravel during water changes for the first month or so, as this may disrupt the beneficial bacteria that are trying to get established.
 The same applies to your filter – gently rinse hang-on filter cartridges if they need it, but otherwise try not to disturb filter media and do not change it for the first few weeks.